Hiteshsaai/Weather_App_PWA/README.md

 ## DEMO

-Here is the demo for the PWA app, on how to use it both as Web and native react app </br>
+Here is the demo for the PWA app, on how to use it both as Web and native react app. </br>
 ![Alt Text](https://github.com/Hiteshsaai/Weather_App_PWA/blob/master/demo.gif)